esaruoho/paketti-manual/README.md

 ![](Screenshots/transpose_shift_menu_fix.png)

 ---
-### 2025-03-31 - esaruoho
-Improvement: Toggle Note Offs in 1) All Visible Column 2) All Tracks will no longer overwrite notes that are on the row.
+### 2025-03-31 - Improvement: Toggle Note Offs in 1) All Visible Column 2) All Tracks will no longer overwrite notes that are on the row.

 ---
-### 2025-03-31 - esaruoho
-Improvement: Paketti Pattern Effect Command CheatSheet will no longer error out if you try to randomize values above 80 on Volume and Panning columns.
+### 2025-03-31 - Improvement: Paketti Pattern Effect Command CheatSheet will no longer error out if you try to randomize values above 80 on Volume and Panning columns.

 ---
-### 2025-03-31 - esaruoho
-Feature: Midi Change Pattern Row Position - this MidiMapping will let you use a 1...127 knob to control which row of the pattern you are on.
+### 2025-03-31 - Feature: Midi Change Pattern Row Position - this MidiMapping will let you use a 1...127 knob to control which row of the pattern you are on.
 ![](Screenshots/midi_patternrowposition.png)

 ---